Love and death in the Eternal City — Nic Costa is back

 No author has ever brought Rome so alive for me — nor made it seem so sinister.
 Peter James

 Launched to wide acclaim in 2003, the Nic Costa novels have spanned nine titles and one spin-off standalone, Carnival for the Dead, featuring the popular pathologist character Teresa Lupo.
 The books boast an ensemble cast led by the young detective Nic Costa who first meet after a savage death in the Vatican Library in A Season for the Dead.

 Over the next eight books Nic and his colleagues delve into Italian history, art, culture and food, in Rome, Venice and for one brief outing partly in San Francisco in Dante’s Numbers.
-Now, in 2018, after a break of nearly ten years, Nic Costa and his team are back…
+Now, after a break of nearly ten years, Nic Costa and his team are back…